 The main Duchy scheme in Newquay is an urban extension on 540-acres of mainly Duchy-owned land adjoining the east of the town and known as Nansledan, which is Cornish for 'broad valley'.

-Nansledan embodies the principles of architecture and urban planning championed by HRH The Prince of Wales and was identified by local authorities as a way to meet the future business, housing, educational and health needs of Newquay in a sustainable way.
+Nansledan embodies the principles of architecture and urban planning championed by the 24th Duke of Cornwall and was identified by local authorities as a way to meet the future business, housing, educational and health needs of Newquay in a sustainable way.

 A masterplan for the site was evolved over a number of years following an Enquiry by Design in 2004, led by The Prince’s Foundation, and endorsed by Cornwall Council in 2011.
 Work started in 2014 and is expected to take over 30 years to complete.

 Nansledan is designed so that local residents can meet most of their daily needs on foot.
 It includes a new primary school, Skol Nansledan, which opened in September 2019; a wide range of local shops and offices, green open space and a vibrant new high street that is aimed at independent local traders and artisans.